 How many miles should the average person put on a car before they upgrade?
 Increased replacement mileage due to shrinking budgets and improved vehicle performance are two reasons, law enforcement agencies drive fleet vehicles farther and longer than ever.

-Today's law enforcement fleet managers and the general public are forced to keep vehicles to the hundred thousand mile level and beyond, a figure many industry experts agree is an appropriate level.
-However, this mileage level was unheard of a decade ago.
+Today's law enforcement fleet managers and the general public are forced to keep vehicles to the hundred thousand mile level and beyond

 Because of better engine design and higher quality parts inherent with today's vehicles you can drive modern cars longer.
-Plus long life spark plugs and extended life coolant can reduce maintenance costs.
+Plus long life spark plugs, extended life coolant and hydraulic transmission fluids can reduce maintenance costs.

 Simply put cars are much better engineered today.
 With proper maintenance they last longer than even five years ago.
 At one time a police car with 100,000 miles was unheard of.